Things To Do

 WAREHOUSE DISTRICT/NORTH LOOP

-Anchored by the Gluek's Restaurant and Bar (established in 1934), scores of music venues including the iconic First Avenue and numerous clubs, the Warehouse District is the epicenter of Minneapolis nightlife.
-A palpable energy feeds an exciting dining scene that ranges from the Monte Carlo, a classy joint with a century of service, to sleek, sexy Cosmos, a stunning temple to edible opulence.
-Kieran’s Irish Pub brings a bit of Ireland to Minneapolis in the form of a traditional Irish pub, while brew pubs and restaurants serve casual American fare and European specialties, while the stylish wine bars elevate bar food to an art form.
+Anchored by the Target Center’s Cargo Food Authority, plenty of music venues, and the iconic First Avenue, the Warehouse District is the epicenter of Minneapolis nightlife.
+A wide variety of tastes can be found, ranging from the Monte Carlo, a classy joint with a century of service, to the upscale Cosmos, a popular spot for elevated cocktails and bites.
+Kieran’s Irish Pub brings a bit of Ireland to Minneapolis in the form of a traditional Irish pub, while brew pubs and restaurants serve casual American fare and European specialties, while the stylish wine make bar food a true art form.

 DOWNTOWN CORE/LORING PARK

 The depth and quality of downtown’s restaurants – more than 50 in the core alone – is impressive.
-Offerings span the globe and excite the palate: established visionaries such as Dakota Jazz Club & Restaurant, Murray’s and Hell’s Kitchen continue to pull in the crowds, while current darlings Monello, Mission American Kitchen and FireLake Grill earn positive buzz.
-Ambiance ranges from simple to stunning.
-Clubby Oceanaire is loaded with leatherette booths and retro charm.
-Trendy Café Lurcat attracts the hip and cosmopolitan crowd while cheery Brit’s Pub offers the perfect beer food and a rooftop lawn bowling court with downtown skyline views.
+Offerings span the globe and excite the palate: established visionaries such as Dakota Jazz Club & Restaurant, Murray’s and Hell’s Kitchen are favorites among locals, Sushi Train entertains with moving eats and Chef Jamie Malone’s Eastside pushes culinary boundaries.
+Known for seafood, Oceanaire is loaded with decorative booths and retro charm.
+Trendy Café Lurcat attracts the foodie crowd while cheery Brit’s Pub offers the perfect beer food and a rooftop lawn bowling court with downtown skyline views.

 BEST CHEF: MIDWEST

-> Alex Roberts, chef/co-owner of Restaurant/Cafe/Hotel Alma, Brasa Rotisserie (won in 2010)
+- Alex Roberts, chef/co-owner of Restaurant/Cafe/Hotel Alma and Brasa Rotisserie (won in 2010)

 Kids rule in Minneapolis, where engaging museums, thrilling amusement parks and action-packed shows keep them easily entertained.